Welcome back to Exodus Pt. 2. We are going to cover the ending of Ch. 15– to Ch. 31

 Each was to only get enough for the day, and on the sixth day gather enough to two days.
 No work on the Sabbath.
 They were not to save any bread, but use all of it.

-In the morning, dew covered the ground, and turned to a substance as fine as frost.
+In the morning, dew covered the ground and turned to a substance as fine as frost.
 The people didn’t know at first what it was.
-Moses explains this is the bread from God.
+Moses explains this bread from God.
 So they gathered, and when the heat of the sun reached its max, what was left, melted.

 Ch.
 16:20,27-28 People disobey.
 They try to save bread when they shouldn’t, and they go out to gather on the Sabbath.
 God is displeased that they did not believe He would provide for them.
 Not only did God tell them He would, but He certainly provided they would have enough.
 (Does this sound familiar?
 I know I struggle with this in my life)